-- a.
-Benefit-eligible employees may take time off for bereavement using any available accrued leave.
-An employee may take up to five (5) workdays of accrued compensatory time, sick, or vacation/annual leave for the death of the employee's spouse, child, parent, sibling, grandparent, or grandchild, including the same relation by marriage or legal guardian.
-An employee may take up to three (3) workdays of accrued compensatory time, sick, or vacation/annual leave for the death of the employee's close family friend or other relative not listed above. - b.
-Donated leave under University Policy 7220 (Donated Leave) may be used for bereavement. - c.
-A leave of absence without pay (Section 4.6) may be granted when an employee does not have sufficient accrued leave to use for bereavement. - d.
+- c.
+An employee may take up to three (3) workdays of accrued compensatory time, sick, or vacation/annual leave for the death of the employee's close family friend or other relative not listed above. - d.
+Donated leave under University Policy 7220 (Donated Leave) may be used for bereavement. - e.
+A leave of absence without pay may be granted following the request and approval process under section 4.8 Leave Without Pay, when an employee does not have sufficient accrued leave to use for bereavement. - f.
 Additional time beyond five (5) workdays, up to a maximum of thirty (30) workdays, may be approved by the employee's direct supervisor for extenuating circumstances.
-The additional approved time off will be paid/non-paid as outlined above depending on the employee's accrued leave balances. - e.
-The University may request the employee to provide documentation to support their need for bereavement.
+The additional approved time off will be paid/non-paid as outlined above, depending on the employee's accrued leave balances.
+The supervisor may require the employee to utilize vacation/annual leave or compensatory time in lieu of sick leave. - g.
+The supervisor, in consultation with Human Resources and Workforce Strategy, may request that the employee provide documentation to support their need for bereavement beyond the five (5) workdays.
 If the employee does not provide the requested documentation, the employee's leave may be denied.